mrv-king/RGOOSE/README.md

 1. Install cmake by following [this](https://cmake.org/download/) link
 2. Install MSYS2 by following [this](https://www.msys2.org/) link
 3. Install libboost from MSYS2 by following [this](https://packages.msys2.org/package/mingw-w64-x86_64-boost) link
-4. Install libboost libraries: sudo apt-get install libboost-all-dev
-5. Make sure that paths to "cmake" and "make" are specified in the "Path" variable of the Windows environment.
+4. Make sure that paths to "cmake" and "make" are specified in the "Path" variable of the Windows environment.

 # HOW TO BUILD
 1. Open the command line